|

 Flying

-Machines published
+Machines, published

 by Icarus International, awarded him its year 2000

-Joseph’s chapbook, Apocalypse Clam.
+poetry prize for "Moon on the Wing.”
 Scholarly books and journals in which

 his essays have been published include The Larcom Review, Pagan and Christian Anxiety,